DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 Hardly anyone buys features, but most of us buy benefits to ourselves

-## Guerilla Company Attributes
+## Guerrilla Company Attributes

 ### Company Name

 Your company name should stand out from the crowd.
 If it doesn't, it is forgettable.

-> Greate names are like tiny poems; each letter, word unit, and sound should work with the others to deliver strategic messages.
+> Great names are like tiny poems; each letter, word unit, and sound should work with the others to deliver strategic messages.

 The name could describe or suggest a feature/benefit.